anthonybench/datapeek/README.md

 > ℹ️ Due to how metadata formats vary across file types, how metadata is presented varies.

+> ℹ️ For further configuration options, see the [sleepyconfig](#sleepyconfig) section at the bottom.

 <br />

 ## **Get Started 🚀**